Welcome to Lucid

 Expert Experienced Technical Trainers

-Our aim with this website is to be open and honest about what we can do for you and job prospects within the communications cabling and photonics industries.
+Our aim with this website is to be open and honest about what we can do for you, and what the career prospects are within the communications cabling and photonics industries.
 We are proud of the quality of our products, the expertise and experience of our trainers and consultants and our facilities.
 As a result, we are are happy to provide all of this information within our website.

 What does Lucid specialise in?